|

 ghost fish.
 What I'm trying to say is, support

-the EPA, and boycott the corporate white
+the EPA, and picket the corporate white

 bed sheet dumpers.